Kingefosa/servicefabric-samples/README.md

-# Azure Service Fabric Samples
+# Azure Service Fabric Samples [**PREVIEW Branch**]

-This repository contains sample projects for [Azure Service Fabric][1], the next-generation Platform-as-a-Service offering from Microsoft.
+This branch contains version of the Service Fabric samples that have been updated to work with the latest private preview release of the Service Fabric SDK.
+If you are using the public SDK (linked from http://aka.ms/servicefabricsdk), please use the master branch.

 ## How the samples are organized